Welcome to Graduate Admissions!

-- International Students applying to M.A. programs must submit a score from the TOEFL or IELTS.
+- International Students applying to M.A. programs must submit a score from the TOEFL, IELTS or Duolingo English Test.
 Please see English Proficiency.

 Are you interested in registering for a few classes before enrolling as a full-time student?
 Get a glimpse inside our graduate school classes and community by registering as a non-degree-seeking Special Student.
 Your courses can count towards your master's degree at Wheaton if you choose to apply at a later time.